 \subsection{Bias}

-The bias is the deviation of the clustering behaviour of ordinary matter from the one of CDM.
-In general, we might suppose that structures of scale $R$ are formed in those sites where
+The bias is the deviation of the clustering behavior of ordinary matter from that of CDM.
+In general, we might suppose that structures on the scale $R$ are formed in those sites where

 where $\nu$ is some parameter.
-In this way we are stating that galaxies or clusters have not exactly the same fluctuation pattern as CDM.
+In this way, we are stating that galaxies or clusters do not have exactly the same fluctuation pattern as CDM.
 Define the biased density field:

 where $\theta$ is the step function.
 For a Gaussian process, it can be shown that \cite{bonometto2008cosmologia}

 which gives